symbolize-app/symbolize/rfc/db-shard.md

 ## Goals

+- Intuitive shards that match human factors and workflows
 - Small shards that can be quickly paged in from storage
 - Small shards that can be quickly distributed during scale up
 - Coherent data that does not always require multiple shards to build a display